bartek-ciesielski/redux-unsplash-live-search/README.md

 # REDUX UNSPLASH SEARCH

-It is recruitment task for frontend developer position build with React Redux.

 [Live version](https://bartek-ciesielski.github.io/redux-unsplash-live-search/)

 ## Features

-Application uses Usplach API to search photes with live hints.
+Application uses Unsplach API to search photes with live hints.
 After sendig a query it returns matching photos which can be expanded in modal.

 ## Creator